Fuhaoyi/ACEP/README.md

 * **Step 1.** Download all the files in ACME_codes folder.

-* **Step 2.** Enter sequences into the ‘AMP_prediction/inputs/sequences.csv’ file and put the PSSM files into the ‘AMP_prediction/inputs/PSSM_files/’ directory.
+* **Step 2.** Enter sequences into the 'AMP_prediction/inputs/sequences.csv' file and put the PSSM files into the 'AMP_prediction/inputs/PSSM_files/' directory.

    Note: In order to increase the speed of high-throughput sequence prediction without generating additional errors, the PSSM files placed in the directory can only be named using numbers, such as 00001.pssm, 00002.pssm, 00003.pssm ..., and the order of these files that are sorted by file names must be the same as the order of sequences in the sequences.csv file.
 The refun() function in Data_pre_processing.py file will help to do this.

 * **Step 3.** Run ACEP_prediction.py.

-* **Step 4.** View predicted results in ‘AMP_prediction/outputs/outputs.csv’ file.
+* **Step 4.** View predicted results in 'AMP_prediction/outputs/outputs.csv' file.
 And sequences with probability greater than or equal to 0.5 are identified as AMPs, and sequences with probability less than 0.5 are identified as non-AMPs.

 ## 2.Architecture of the ACEP modle.

 We use convolutional layer, pooling layer, LSTM layer, fully connected layer and attention mechanism to build the model.
 The yellow module, the blue module and the red module are used to generate features.
-The green module is used to fuse features; the purple module corresponds to the sigmoid node that outputs the prediction results.
+The green module is used to fuse features; the purple module corresponds to sigmoid node that outputs the prediction results.

 <div align=center><img width="50%" height="50%" alt="Model_Structure" src="https://raw.githubusercontent.com/Fuhaoyi/ACEP/master/model_structure.png"/></div>

-## 3.Repeating the experiments in the paper.
+## 3.Repeating experiments in the paper.

 Experiments in the paper can be repeated by running the code in the ACME_codes/ folder.
-When running the codes, all experimental results will be displayed and stored in the ACME_codes/experiment_results/ folder.
+When running the codes, all experimental results will be displayed and stored in the 'ACME_codes/experiment_results/ folder'.

 ### 3.1 Training model